Loam: Use in farming

 Loam is considered ideal for gardening and agricultural uses because it retains nutrients well and retains water while still allowing excess water to drain away.
 A soil dominated by one or two of the three particle size groups can behave like loam if it has a strong granular structure, promoted by a high content of organic matter.
 However, a soil that meets the textural (geological) definition of loam can lose its characteristic desirable qualities when it is compacted, depleted of organic matter, or has clay dispersed throughout its fine-earth fraction.

 For example, pea can be cultivated in sandy loam and clay loam soils, but not more compacted sandy soils.

 Use in house construction

 Loam is traditionally widely used for the construction of houses, for example in loam post and beam construction.
-Other techniques are e.g. rammed earth or adobe (unfired loam bricks).
-Loam is well known for its capalibity to control air humidty.
-In Countries with a high temperature like Morocco, thick walls build with loam help to keep the houses cool.
+Other techniques include rammed earth and adobe (unfired loam bricks).
+Loam is well known for its capability to control air humidity.
+In countries with a high temperature like Morocco, thick walls built with loam help to keep the houses cool.